 How's your FICO Score?

-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
+The original FICO score was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary from one agency to another, all of the agencies use the following to calculate your credit score:
+While these methods vary, all of the agencies use the following to determine your score:

-• Credit Card Balances - How many accounts?
-How much do you owe?
+• Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-• Credit Inquiries - How many times have lenders pulled your credit for the purpose of lending you money?
+• Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

 FICO makes a big difference in your interest rate

-Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your FICO score, you have to know your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, offers credit scores on myFICO.com.
-It's inexpensive to get your FICO from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you must know your score and make certain that the reports from each reporting agency are correct.
+Fair Isaac, the company that invented the first FICO score, offers credit scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+They also provide information and tools that can help you improve your credit score.

 Want to know more about your credit score?
 Give us a call at (818)645-7035.